alibaba-damo-academy/Inferix/example/streaming/README.md

 ### Q: When should I use progressive streaming?

 **A**: Use progressive streaming when:
-- Testing WebRTC components with long videos
+- Testing streaming with long videos
 - Need real-time user feedback
 - Generating videos longer than GPU memory allows
 - Building interactive applications